json-schema-org/json-schema-spec/jsonschema-core.md

 The value of `items` MUST be a valid JSON Schema.

-This keyword applies its subschema to all instance elements at indices greater than the length of the `prefixItems` array in the same schema object.
+This keyword ignores elements in the instance array equal to the number of subschemas found in the `prefixItems` array in the same schema object, starting from the beginning of the instance array.
+It then applies its subschema to remaining instance elements.
 If `prefixItems` does not exist within the same schema object, `items` applies its subschema to all instance array elements.

 If the `items` subschema is applied to any positions within the instance array, it produces an annotation result of boolean true, indicating that all remaining